 As a practicing witch you may decide you would like to join a coven, by doing this you will be agreeing to abide by the lore of the individual group, so before you choose you may first like to inquire about the philosophy of the particular coven you are interested in.
 Covens do not seek members, if you want to join a coven you must find one and ask for permission to join.
 You will be admitted at the discretion of the coven members.
 As opposed to life as a solitary witch, life within a coven will have specific requirements that need to be met.
 The positive aspects are that there will be readily available knowledge and guidance from seasoned witches, and you will always have the companionship of like minded souls.
 Once you have joined a coven, there will be recognised degrees associated with the craft.
 Witches who choose coven life do so because they enjoy the sense of family associated with it, and like the idea of having someone to look to for guidance.

 The high priestess is the leader of a coven, she represents the goddess, if a coven has both male and female members, the high priestess will share leadership with the high priest, although the priestess is still considered head of the coven.
-The high priestess is responsible for the overall well-being of all coven members, and for maintaining spiritual harmony within the group.
-A high priestess usually possesses strong psychic powers and heightened intuition, with her sensitive understanding she guides the coven, maintaining spiritual integrity.
-Her role is to help individual coven members discover and enhance their own psychic abilities, and learn all aspects of magick and ritual.
-The high priestess will cast and purify the magick circle and invoke the goddess and the spirits of the four quarters and elements, she will direct rituals, magick work and chants.
+The high priestess is responsible for the overall wellbeing of all coven members, and for maintaining spiritual harmony within the group.
+A high priestess usually possesses strong psychic powers and heightened intuition, with her sensitive understanding she guides the coven maintaining spiritual integrity.
+Her role is to help individual coven members discover and enhance their own psychic abilities and learn all aspects of magic and ritual.
+The high priestess will cast and purify the magic circle and invoke the goddess and the spirits of the four quarters and elements, she will direct rituals, magic work and chants.

 All members of a coven are called coveners, each member is a priest or priestess, apart from the leaders who are the high priest and high priestess, in some covens they are called Master and the Lady.
 Within a coven there is a three degree system of advancement, each degree requires a year and a day of study, this is the amount of time the Celtic goddess Cerridwen stirred her brew in the cauldron of knowledge.